Links

 Adding an Action

 To add an action, go to the Actions tab of a form.
-Select the type of action to add and the click Add Action button.
+Select the type of action from the dropdown then click the Add Action button.
 You can add multiple actions to run on each form submission.

-Click the white Edit icon to open the action for review or updates.
-Click the red Trash Can icon to delete the action from the form or Resource.
+Click the Edit icon to open the action's configuration settings.
+Click the red Trash Can icon to delete the action from the Form or Resource.

 Common Settings